vanGoghhh/tp/docs/DeveloperGuide.md

 The find operation also supports finding candidates via other fields such as `Email` and `Vacancy`.

 ### 3.6 View feature

+The Edit feature has two variants, one for adding candidates `add can` and one for adding jobs `add job`.
+We will illustrate this feature using only the candidates variant here as the job variant works analogously.

 The implemented view feature has two variants `view can` and `view job` for viewing a candidate and viewing a job respectively.